eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 The following lists out the flow for implementing the operations of a digital twin interface in the programming language of your choice:

 1. Choose a programming language that supports gRPC. gRPC is required to communicate with the In-Vehicle Digital Twin Service.
 This will be described further in [2.
 Register Digital Twin Provider with the In-Vehicle Digital Twin Service](#2-register-digital-twin-provider-with-the-in-vehicle-digital-twin-service).
 This includes languages like Rust, Python, Java, C++, Go, etc.
-    >Note: Operations do not need to be defined in a protobuf file to be programming language agnostic.
+    >Note: Operations can be performed by various protocols.
+Some protocols require that the operation's interface contract is specified.
+For example in gRPC, the operation must be specified in a protobuf file.
+However, operations are programming language and protocol agnostic.
 If you have a subscribe operation you may want to use [MQTT](https://mqtt.org/) for publishing to digital twin consumers that have subscribed to your digital twin provider.
 Please see the [Managed Subscribe Sample](../../../samples/managed_subscribe/README.md) and [Property Sample](../../../samples/property/provider/src/main.rs) for Rust examples of a digital twin provider using MQTT.

-1. In your implementation, import the code of your in-vehicle digital twin model that you have created in the [Tutorial: Create an In-Vehicle Model with DTDL](../in_vehicle_model/README.md#3-translating-dtdl-to-code).
+1. In your implementation, import the code for your in-vehicle digital twin model that you have developed in the [Tutorial: Create an In-Vehicle Digital Twin Model with DTDL](../in_vehicle_model/README.md#3-translating-dtdl-to-code).

-1. Implement the operations you have defined in your interface.
-This involves writing the logic for what should happen to each in-vehicle signal or command when each operation is called.
+1. Implement the operations that you have defined in your interface.
+This involves writing the logic for what should happen to each in-vehicle capability when each operation is called.
 If you are using the [sample digital twin provider interface](#sample-digital-twin-provider-interface), you need to implement the functionality for the `Get` and `Invoke` operations.

-1. For each operation you implement, you can reference an in-vehicle signal or command using the code of your in-vehicle digital twin model.
+1. For each operation you implement, you can refer to an in-vehicle capability using the [code for your in-vehicle digital twin model](../in_vehicle_model/README.md#3-translating-dtdl-to-code).

 In order to translate your operations into code, it is important to understand the requirements of each operation.